prozilla-os/ProzillaOS/docs/design/README.md

 ### UI Icons

-ProzillaOS uses [Font Awesome](https://fontawesome.com/) icons in its UI.
+ProzillaOS uses [Font Awesome](https://fontawesome.com/) icons (some modified) in its UI.

 ### App Icons

-The apps use icons that are either modified versions of FontAwesome icons or originals, designed by Prozilla.
+The apps use icons that are either modified versions of FontAwesome icons or custom icons, designed by Prozilla.

 ### Color Palette